-The miracle-working statue of the Madonna, much restored with plaster, is in the Capella di San Mauro, along with twenty-eight portraits of Venetian saints and beatified persons, painted by various artists in the 17th century.
-In here is also a modern portrait of San Leonardo Murialdo, the founder of the order which has run this church since 1931.
+The miracle-working 14th-century statue of the Madonna and Child by Giovanni di Santi, much restored with plaster, is in the Capella di San Mauro, along with twenty-eight portraits of Venetian saints and beatified persons, painted by various artists in the 17th century.
+In here is also a modern portrait of San Leonardo Murialdo, the founder of the order that has run this church since 1931.

 In the first chapel on the left is a colour photograph of Giovanni Bellini's small panel painting of the Virgin and Child (1480) (see right).
 The painting was stolen (for the third time) from the church on 1st March 1993, having been restored in 1969 following its previous theft.
 A guidebook written just before the most recent theft comments that the Child's hair was 'specially pretty'.
 Hare's guidebook of 1904 says that the Virgin's head is the 'only beautiful part of this picture'.
 It had a background of gilt leather and had been commissioned (or possibly 'bought from stock') by Luca Navagero, the Venetian vice-regent for Friuli.
 It had been placed on his tomb in the right aisle but must originally, given its small size, have been for private devotion, and so likely painted in the decade before Navagero's death in 1488.